bertBruynooghe/ReallyCare/readme.md

 The first phase is to wrap the caregivers website in a new webapp, which is browser agnostic and also works well when when the webapp is put on the homescreen of a mobile device (which is not the (always) the case for the original app.)

 ## Other shortcomings to fix
-- (simple?) caregivers have no access to historical data
+- (simple?) caregivers have no access to historical data, nor to manual BG values, MEAL values, INSULIN values
 - SMS alerts are depending on 3G/4G connection of the receiver device
--
+- cannot add markers retroactively
+- it should be possible to input carb grams from another application/extension

 ## Work log
 - tried using the 'mechanize' gem, but couldn't get it working